 A. Chlorine itself is poisonous but not in the levels found in municipally treated water.
 The huge benefit of chlorination which is the disinfection of our water supplies far outweighs the slight health risks associated with using chlorinated water over a lifetime.
-Many people prefer to shower in de-chlorinated water, to avoid the taste, odor and irritation that chlorine can cause.
-Some of our customers report allergic reaction to chlorinated water, or that they have sensitive skin and found dramatic results after putting in a whole house carbon filter.
+Many people prefer to shower in de-chlorinated water, to avoid the taste, odor, and irritation that chlorine can cause.
+Some of our customers report an allergic reaction to chlorinated water, or that they have sensitive skin and found dramatic results after putting in a whole house carbon filter.

 Q. Will the Backwashing Carbon Filter removes hardness minerals or help cut down on scale build-up?